-After more than four years of research and development, PMX is pleased to introduce a portfolio of MicroGuard antimicrobial materials and component hardware which have been designed for touch surfaces in hospitals, public and residential buildings.
+After more than four years of research and development, PMX is pleased to introduce a portfolio of MicroGuard antimicrobial copper alloys that has been designed for touch surfaces in hospitals, schools, hotels, public and residential buildings.
+MicroGuard surfaces continuously reduce microbial burden* remaining effective in killing bacteria* even after repeated contamination.

-MicroGuard alloys have been developed by combining durable lead-free metals with the active ingredient of copper to produce a broad range of structurally strong antibacterial alloys.
-MicroGuard alloys are engineered materials with a unique combination of properties that can be used to kill disease-causing bacteria*.
+MicroGuard alloys were developed by combining the active ingredient of copper with other durable metals to produce attractive, structurally strong antibacterial alloys.
+MicroGuard antimicrobial copper alloys are engineered materials with a unique combination of properties that can be used to kill disease-causing bacteria*.
+Unlike a coating, the antimicrobial efficacy of MicroGuard alloys will not wear away, but will last for the life of the product.
+Download the MicroGuard Antimicrobial Copper Alloy Guide to review the physical and chemical properties of the various MicroGuard copper alloys.

-MicroGuard alloys do not contain hazardous metals such as lead, cadmium, arsenic, or hexavalent chromium.
-Depending on the specific alloy, all of our MicroGuard materials contain between 35% and l00% recycled content.
-These are some of the factors that establish our operation as a very sustainable process that protects the health and safety of our employees and mitigates environmental impacts.
+MicroGuard antimicrobial copper alloys do not contain hazardous metals such as lead, cadmium, arsenic, or hexavalent chromium.
+Depending on the specific alloy, all of our MicroGuard materials contain between 35% and l00% of recycled content.
+These are some of the factors that establish our operation as a very sustainable process that protects the health and safety of our employees and reduces environmental impacts.

-The EPA has approved MicroGuard building materials for over 100 touch surface applications including those listed below:
+The EPA has registered MicroGuard alloys for over 100 touch surface applications including those listed below:

 - Hospital bedrails and footboards